mix256/ttsnts-deliverables/readme.md

 7. Now it's time to burn the ROMs.\
    Connect the wires for burning the CODE ROM. \
-   The run\
+   Then run\
    `./write.sh ttsac_codegfx.rom` \
    After the prompt returns, you should see the text `Verifying flash...
 VERIFIED.` \
    Then you're ready to burn the AUDIO ROM.
-Connect the wires to those pins, then run: \
+Connect the wires to go into the Audio connector on the ROM board, then run: \
    `./write.sh ttsac_audio.rom`

 You're done!